Into the West (miniseries): Episode 1: "Wheel to the Stars"

 Once the brothers reach St. Louis, Missouri, they find Fletcher, who rebuffs them.
 Dejected, Nathan goes into a saloon to drink and gamble, winning a deed to a land claim in the Mexican province of Tejas.
 Nathan tries to convince Jacob to come with him to Tejas, but Jacob has become determined to become a mountain man and travel to the West with Jedediah Smith.
 The brothers part company and Jacob heads toward the Rocky Mountains.

 Jacob catches up with Fletcher and trapping party captain Jedediah Smith who once again rebuffs him, but he convinces them to take him in.
 Jacob stitches Smith's scalp after a bear attack and prefers Smith's company rather than fraternizing with a Mojave tribe they trade with for horses in the Sierra Nevada.
 Eventually he becomes a trusted member of the party.
-Jacob accompanies Smith's party to California, where they are arrested by the Mexican Capitan de Salamanca (Francesco Quinn) for trespassing and held at the San Gabriel Mission.
+Jacob accompanies Smith's party to California, where they are arrested by the Mexican Capitan de Salamanca for trespassing and held at the San Gabriel Mission.
 The party is charged with stealing the horses they bought from the Mojave (a brand is shown).
 The Mexicans fear that if they are freed, the party will show other Americans how to go to California.
 Smith negotiates their expulsion, promising they would never return to California under pain of death.
 On the way back, they return to the Mohave camp and are attacked; many are killed including Fletcher, who guards Smith and Jacob's narrow escape through a cave.
 Loved by the Buffalo undergoes a Sun Dance.

-Thunder Heart Woman's (Tonantzin Carmelo) trapper husband Lebeck is killed in an attack by the Crow, her infant daughter is captured, and she is sold into slavery.
+Thunder Heart Woman's trapper husband Lebeck is killed in an attack by the Crow, her infant daughter is captured, and she is sold into slavery.
 Later, Jacob sees her being auctioned off at a trapper rendezvous and attempts to buy her in order to return Thunder Heart Woman to her people.
-Trapper Johnny Fox (Gary Busey) rifle duels Jacob for the right to purchase her.
+Trapper Johnny Fox rifle duels Jacob for the right to purchase her.
 Jacob is victorious, shooting then stabbing Fox one-handed after being shot in his left forearm.
 Thunder Heart Woman gives Jacob the wooden medicine wheel necklace as a token of her gratitude.
 When they return to the tribe, Jacob marries Thunder Heart Woman and begins to live with her family as part of the Lakota tribe.